portsbuild/portsbuild/README.md

 * FreeBSD 10.2 x64 (primary focus)
 * FreeBSD 9.3 x64 (working)

-Untested on upcoming FreeBSD 10.3 branch.
+Untested on upcoming FreeBSD 10.3 branch (waiting for -RELEASE).

-### Initial Build Environment Requirements
-* ports-mgmt/pkg
-* ports-mgmt/portmaster
-* ports-mgmt/portconf
-* shells/bash
-* lang/perl5.20
-* ftp/wget
-* devel/autoconf
-* devel/automake
-* devel/libtool
-* lang/pyton27
-* lang/python
-* ftp/curl
-* devel/gettext
-* lang/gcc (lang/gcc48)
-* dns/bind910 (for 10.1/10.2)
-* converters/libiconv
-* graphics/gd
-* graphics/png
-* graphics/jpeg
-* graphic/tiff
-* textproc/libxslt
-* devel/gmake
-* security/cyrus-sasl2
-* textproc/libxml2

-### Current Known Limitations
+### Currently known issues and limitations
 * BIND (named) does not restart after adding a domain on 9.3 due to startup script location in /etc/rc.d/ instead of /usr/local/etc/rc.d/ (DirectAdmin limitation)
-* PHP-FPM does not restart after adding a user due to startup script being called "php-fpm" instead of "php-fpmXX" (XX= 55, 56, etc.) (DirectAdmin limitation)
+* PHP-FPM does not restart after adding a user due to startup script being called "php-fpm" instead of "php-fpmXX" (XX= 55, 56, 70, etc.) (DirectAdmin limitation)
 * Only one instance of PHP can be installed (afaik).
 Multiple PHP versions may be possible, but requires testing.